-Not too far from Ground Zero is yet another heavy-hitting New York icon: the Brooklyn Bridge.
-The first suspension bridge in the world, it is a National Historic Landmark.
-And it’s also quite beautiful.
-The pedestrian span walkway across the bridge can get quite crowded, so early in the morning or later in the afternoon is the best time to visit.
+Not too far from Ground Zero is yet another heavy-hitting New York icon and National Historic Landmark: the Brooklyn Bridge.
+The beautiful pedestrian span walkway across the bridge can get quite crowded, so early in the morning or later in the afternoon is the best time to visit.

 Continue your walk all the way into the borough of Brooklyn and you’ll end up in the beautiful neighborhood of Brooklyn Heights.
 Managing to be both historical and cutting-edge, the area (along with the neighboring DUMBO) are where cobblestone streets meet hipster cafes.
 The area has plenty to offer for food and drink, including Time Out Market which features some of the city’s best fare and a rooftop that’s perfect for catching the sunset.

 Not to be missed though is the revamped waterfront in the area.
 Brooklyn Bridge Park, just completed in 2018, is beautifully architected, offering plenty of open picnic space, a boardwalk, a lush greenway, recreation areas, and of course, stunning views (including a peek at the Statue of Liberty).